shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

     },
   },
 ```
-Paste your PROJECT_ID there from .env file.<br>
+Paste your PROJECT_ID there from .env file.
-`truffle migrate --network matic --reset`
+* `truffle migrate --network matic --reset`

 ### Error:
 ```javascript